This post may contain affiliate links. Read the full disclosure here.

 Look for a cleanser with a matte finish, as it can help keep your face from looking overly shiny throughout the day.
 Cetaphil PRO DermaControl Oil Removing Foam Wash fits the bill.
 It is specifically designed for people with oily and acne-prone skin.

 If you feel that one cleanser is not enough to completely cleanse your face, go for a double cleanse.
-This involves first using a no-rinse cleansing option like micellar water to remove all the dirt, makeup, and excess oil from the surface of the skin, followed with a rinse-off cleanser to remove any remaining impurities.
+This involves first using a no-rinse cleansing option like micellar water to remove all the dirt, makeup, and excess oil from the surface of the skin, followed by a rinse-off cleanser to remove any remaining impurities.

 Of course, you may be tempted to wash your face several times a day, but the fact is that you must wash your face no more than two times a day, even if you have oily skin.
 So stick to your schedule of morning and evening cleansing.